Pacific Labour Scheme

 Resources for Pacific Labour Scheme participants

 Employers and employees involved in the scheme can use our Pacific Labour Scheme resources for participants.
+It includes Language storyboards (short videos) in various languages including Bislama and Samoan, to assist you to understand your rights and obligations in Australian workplaces.

 For information about the Pacific Labour Scheme email the Department of Foreign Affairs and Trade at PacificLabourMobility@dfat.gov.au or visit the Department of Foreign Affairs and Trade's website .